spryker/spryker-docs/docs/scos/dev/features/202108.0/category-management-feature-overview.md

 title: Category Management feature overview
 description: The feature allows keeping your product catalog organized and comprehensible for the customers who can easily navigate the storefront and search products quicker
 originalLink: https://documentation.spryker.com/2021080/docs/category-management-feature-overview
+originalArticleId: 33b65d5e-fd6c-4017-92ed-7229883beeb0
 redirect_from:
   - /2021080/docs/category-management-feature-overview
   - /2021080/docs/en/category-management-feature-overview
+  - /docs/category-management-feature-overview
+  - /docs/en/category-management-feature-overview
 ---

 A category is a set of products that share a common attribute and, therefore, can be united logically.
 The *Category Management* feature allows Back Office users to structure products into a logical system where each product belongs to a category or set of interrelated categories.
-You can [assign categories to all or individual stores](https://documentation.spryker.com/docs/assigning-products-to-categories) from the Back Office or [import stores for categories]().
-For details on how a Back Office user can group products under categories, see [Assigning products to categories](https://documentation.spryker.com/docs/assigning-products-to-categories).
+You can [assign categories to all or individual stores](/docs/scos/user/user-guides/{{ page.version }}/back-office-user-guide/catalog/category/assigning-products-to-categories.html) from the Back Office or [import stores for categories]().
+For details on how a Back Office user can group products under categories, see [Assigning products to categories](/docs/scos/user/user-guides/{{ page.version }}/back-office-user-guide/catalog/category/assigning-products-to-categories.html).

 ## Root, parent, and child categories

 The product catalog is structured in a category tree, which consists of root, parent, and child categories.

 A *root category* is a base category that stands on top of the category hierarchy.
 Product and child categories are assigned to root categories, but root categories can not be assigned to anything.
 Also, a store can only be linked to one root category tree, while a root category tree can be linked to multiple stores.
-Root categories are added through [data import](https://documentation.spryker.com/docs/file-details-categorycsv) and cannot be created in the Back Office, unlike other categories, which can be added in both ways.
+Root categories are added through [data import](/docs/scos/dev/developer-guides/{{ page.version }}/development-guide/data-import/data-import-categories/catalog-setup/categories/file-details-category.csv.html) and cannot be created in the Back Office, unlike other categories, which can be added in both ways.

 A parent category is a category that has products and other categories assigned to it.
 Categories, assigned to parent categories are referred to as child categories.
 Products belonging to a child category that is assigned to a parent one belong to the parent category too.
 You can assign child categories to parent ones via the Back Office or by importing the categories.
-For information on how to create child categories for the parent categories, see [Creating categories](https://documentation.spryker.com/docs/assigning-products-to-categories) and [Managing categories](https://documentation.spryker.com/docs/creating-categories).
-For information on how to import the child categories, see [File details: category.csv](https://documentation.spryker.com/docs/file-details-categorycsv).
+For information on how to create child categories for the parent categories, see [Creating categories](/docs/scos/user/user-guides/{{ page.version }}/back-office-user-guide/catalog/category/assigning-products-to-categories.html) and [Managing categories](/docs/scos/user/user-guides/{{ page.version }}/back-office-user-guide/catalog/category/creating-categories.html).
+For information on how to import the child categories, see [File details: category.csv](/docs/scos/dev/developer-guides/{{ page.version }}/development-guide/data-import/data-import-categories/catalog-setup/categories/file-details-category.csv.html).

 On the Storefront, in comparison to parent category names, child category names are indented so that they can be identified.